legesher/legesher-docs/README.md

 ## The Community
 A message from our [founder, Madi](https://www.instagram.com/withmadico/):
 >It is truly a blessing to be surrounded by a community of passionate, driven individuals who love sharing their gifts to creating better products together.
-Your contribution means the world to me, and keeps me motivated to continue creating.
+Your contribution means the world to me and keeps me motivated to continue creating.
 This wouldn't be possible without you.
 From the bottom of my heart, 💛 THANK YOU!

 Meet our [community](https://github.com/legesher/legesher/tree/master/community) (full of contributors, backers, sponsors, and supporters) that give a little piece of their heart to this project.
 Thank you so much.